pkra/peterkrautzberger.org/future-mathml2.md

 It's been almost two years since I started to write ["MathML forges on"](http://radar.oreilly.com/2013/11/mathml-forges-on.html).

 Back then, native browser support seemed to be on the tipping point.
 Dave Barton had done amazing work on improving Alex Milowski's WebKit code, the deactivation in Chrome seemed to be a hiccup that was quickly fixed.
-It seemed, with a little luck, Gecko and WebKit would have made it to 80/20 point, hopefully in turn get the Blink team to reconsider dropping the WebKit code and then watch as Trident (now Edge) would hurry to integrate the math support from Line Services.
+It seemed, with a little luck, Gecko and WebKit would have made it to the 80/20 point within a year, hopefully in turn get the Blink team to reconsider dropping the WebKit code and then watch as Trident (now Edge) would hurry to integrate the math support from Line Services.

 Two years later, MathML is still the only viable markup language for mathematics on the web, recently reaffirmed by its ISO standardization.
 And yet, native browser support seems just as far away as ever.